 Our experience is that the philosophies describe above enable portfolio managers to be more effective in practice.

 The following diagram overviews the potential activities associated with disciplined agile portfolio management.

-There are seven critical process factors to consider:
+There are nine critical process factors to consider:

 - Identify potential value.
 Working closely with your product management team (if you have one), your portfolio management team will identify potential new ideas and products to develop.
 You will do this through monitoring the business environment to see what your competitors are doing, through obtaining feedback from your existing customers, and by envisioning the future needs of your customers through agile modeling and brainstorming sessions.

 - Explore potential endeavors.
 The portfolio management team will invest time in understanding a potential endeavor.
 They may choose to consider the business case for the endeavor, perhaps creating high-level guesses at the potential market potential or return on investment (ROI) of the endeavor.
 The team may also consider alternative approaches to the endeavor and may even choose to run a focus group or small experiment to better understand it.